D-Singh11/Would-you-rather/README.md

 Would You Rather, is a web app that lets its users play the “Would You Rather?” game.
 The game asks user a question in the form: “Would you rather [option A] or [option B] ?”.

-Project solidify the understanding of React and Redux to improve the predictability of application’s state.
+This application solidify the understanding of React and Redux to improve the predictability of application’s state.
 It emphasizes on the state management through a central redux store instead of handling state by React components.
 It is developed by following Redux's rules for getting, listening, and updating the store.

-In this application provides following functionality to its users:
+Application provides following functionality to its users:

  * See questions they answered and haven’t answered
  * Answer questions